panchul/workspace/doc/Career.md

 - Send a text
 - Send an email
 - Communicate on a discord or slack channel
-  Don’t interrupt your team’s workflow if it’s unnecessary.
+  Don't interrupt your team's workflow if it's unnecessary.

 6) Use common sense.
 If a company rule doesn't:
 - Make sense
 - Contribute to progress
 - Apply to your specific situation
   Avoid following the rule with your eyes closed.
-  Don’t follow rules.
+  Don't follow rules.
 Follow principles.

 ---